What is Clavamox?

 What form(s) does it come in?

-Clavamox comes in oral suspension and tablet form.
+Clavamox comes in oral suspension and chewable form.

 Common Drug Name